DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc S - A Sword of Sunlight.md

 Once she emerges, Dorina immediately attempts to use her ***possession*** to possess a member of the party, preferring to target a player that has already noticed her.
 If her attempt fails, she sullenly drifts back into the floor, her teeth bared in a defiant snarl.

 > [!abstract]+ **Dorina’s Unfinished Business**
 If Dorina successfully possesses a character, she pretends to be that character but slips away at the first opportunity.
-If she does so successfully, or if confronted, she attempts to reach Khirad’s sarcophagus in <span class="citation">X33c.
-Ghastly Vault (p.
+If she does so successfully, or if confronted, she attempts to reach Khirad’s sarcophagus in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-amber-temple#X33cGhastlyVault">X33c.
+Ghastly Vault</a> (p.
 192)</span>.
 >
 > Unless prevented from doing so, Dorina (in the player’s body) then accepts the *dark gift of Khirad* and asks the vestige a single question: “How can Barovia be escaped?"
 A possessed player hears Khirad’s whispered reply: *When the stars align, and the veil grows thin, the door you seek shall be laid open.*
 >